moddayz/bell_police_bin/README.md

 6. Uncheck Binarize
 7. Pack it.
 8. You should get HelicopterSIB_police.pbo(if such a name already exists after packing, rename pbo)
+9. Place the required text in the description of the mod